 Matt focuses his efforts on mobile, security, rich media, cloud based services/applications, and infrastructure related sectors.
-He currently serves on the boards of 6 River Systems, Aporeto, Bitglass, Blue Jeans Network, Celona, and Exabeam.
+He currently serves on the boards of Aporeto, Bitglass, Blue Jeans Network, Celona, and Exabeam.
 Previously, Matt was on the board of 6 River Systems (acquired by Shopify), Airespace (acquired by Cisco Systems), Aporeto (acquired by Palo Alto Networks), Avere Systems (acquired by Microsoft), ConteXtream (acquired by HP), Exablox (acquired by StorageCraft), Hadapt (acquired by Teradata), Mist Systems (acquired by Juniper Networks), MobileIron (Nasdaq: MOBL), Morta Security (acquired by Palo Alto Networks), Omneon (acquired by Harmonic), Pertino Networks (acquired by Cradlepoint), Reconnex (acquired by McAfee), Retrevo (acquired by Shopzilla), ShotSpotter (Nasdaq: SSTI), Skystream Networks (acquired by Tandberg Television), SpectraLinear (acquired by Silicon Laboratories), Spinnaker Networks (acquired by Network Appliance), Summit Microelectronics (acquired by Qualcomm), Swan Labs (acquired by F5 Networks) and Webstacks (acquired by Extreme Networks).
 He was a board observer with FireEye (Nasdaq: FEYE), Yipes (acquired by Reliance/Flag Telecom) and ZettaCom (acquired by IDT).
 He previously served on the board of the Wireless Communications Alliance (WCA).

 Before joining Norwest, Matt was an early employee of Cisco.
 After joining the company in 1992, Matt held a number of senior positions with Cisco’s IOS organization and the Internet Business Unit.
 He established Cisco’s security and VPN strategy, situated Cisco as the leading firewall appliance manufacturer, and launched the first load-balancing product.